Becoming Catholic (OCIA)

 How about Children over the Age of Reason (7 years old) who are not Baptized?

-“Becoming Catholic (RCIA)” has a track that is adapted for children that is intended for children not baptized as infants, who have attained the use of reason and are of catechetical age (seven and older).
+“Becoming Catholic (OCIA)” has a track that is adapted for children that is intended for children not baptized as infants, who have attained the use of reason and are of catechetical age (seven and older).
 They seek Christian initiation either at the direction of their parents or guardians or, with parental permission, on their own initiative.
-They, along with at least one parent, attend ‘Becoming Catholic (RCIA)’, although it is highly encouraged that both parents attend with them.
+They, along with at least one parent, attend ‘Becoming Catholic (OCIA)’, although it is highly encouraged that both parents attend with them.

 Such children are capable of receiving and nurturing a personal faith and forming a relationship with Our Lord Jesus Christ with the goal of becoming an intentional disciple of Jesus Christ in His Church through adulthood.